 12) Easy Lunch Boxes

 In addition to posting fun pictures, videos, and tips like "lunch box hacks," the Page also includes apps that let users ask questions, sign up for their newsletter, follow their blog, and even get recipe and meal ideas.
 Overall, the Page is on-brand and clearly displays the utility of the product.

 13) Gold's Gym

-Why It's Awesome: For a company that's been around for over 50 years, Gold's Gym has shown they can keep up with the times on their Facebook Page.
+For a company that's been around for over 50 years, Gold's Gym has shown they can keep up with the times on their Facebook Page.
 Their "Gold's Gym Challenge" is a front-and-center application on their Page, which lets users join the group, see other members, and join the discussion without leaving Facebook.

 14) Stella & Dot

-Why It's Awesome: As a company based on creating flexible entrepreneurial opportunities for women, Stella & Dot relies on platforms like Facebook to help grow their business via word-of-mouth marketing.
+As a company based on creating flexible entrepreneurial opportunities for women, Stella & Dot relies on platforms like Facebook to help grow their business via word-of-mouth marketing.
 They are a great example of an organization that's successfully built a community on Facebook.

 15) Mabel's Labels

-Use these awesome page examples as inspiration to finally create a Facebook page for your business or as motivation to improve your existing page.
+Use these awesome Page examples as inspiration to finally create a Facebook Page for your business, or as motivation to improve your existing page.
 You don't have to do everything.
 Instead, focus on the core needs of your fans and customers.

 Want to see how HubSpot uses Facebook?
-Like our Facebook Page here.
+Check out HubSpot's Facebook Page here.

 Editor's Note: This post was originally published in November 2011, and has been updated for accuracy and comprehensiveness.